 Popular Projector Comparisons

-The JMGO N3 Ultimate is an amazing projector for most uses.
-It's incredibly bright, has great contrast, and has plenty of features for gamers, alongside class-leading responsiveness.
-It's very hard to beat at its price point.
+The JMGO N3 Ultimate is a solid projector for most uses, but especially gaming.
+It's incredibly bright, offers great contrast, and comes with plenty of features for gamers, alongside class-leading responsiveness.
 Still, there are some alternatives, like the very similar XGIMI HORIZON 20 Max.
-They trade blows, but the 20 Max is better for movies due to its superior handling of judder, while the JMGO is better for gaming due to its lower input lag.
-Or you could go for the Valerion VisionMaster Pro 2 if you like to watch movies in a blacked-out room, as the Valerion has even better contrast, alongside a solid dynamic contrast feature, at the cost of lower brightness.
-Still, overall, the JMGO N3 Ultimate is one of the most versatile projectors on the market and excels in most ways outside of judder handling.
+They trade blows, but the 20 Max is better for movies thanks to its superior judder handling, while the JMGO is better for gaming due to its lower input lag.
+Or you could go for the Valerion VisionMaster Pro 2 if you like watching movies in a blacked-out room, as the Valerion has even better contrast, along with a solid dynamic contrast feature, at the cost of lower brightness.
+Overall, the JMGO N3 Ultimate is one of the most versatile projectors on the market and excels in most areas, except judder handling.

 Check out our recommendations for the best 4k projectors and the best projectors for home theater.
-If you'd prefer to shop for a projector that you can use outdoors, check the best outdoor projectors instead.
+If you'd prefer to shop for a projector for outdoor use, check out the best outdoor projectors instead.

 The XGIMI HORIZON 20 Max and JMGO N3 Ultimate are extremely close, and the best one for you comes down to a few simple factors.
 The JMGO is slightly brighter and more accurate out of the box, but the XGIMI has slightly better contrast.
 The XGIMI has both HDR10+ and Dolby Vision, while the JMGO only supports Dolby Vision.
 Plus, the XGIMI is far better at handling judder than the JMGO; this makes the former the better option for home theater enthusiasts with a blacked-out room, especially if you're willing to calibrate.
 Still, the JMGO's brightness advantage and wider throw ratio make it a bit more versatile, and it's the better option for gamers due to its far lower input lag at all resolutions.